zhidev/ZhiDev-Tipulator/README.md

 ## Notes

-- The biggest challenge thus far( and currently still attempting) is making the github receive my most recent commits.
+- The biggest challenge is definitely making the github receive my most recent commits.
+I'm still not completely sure how I got it to work

 - The second biggest hurdle was getting my money formatter to work for billAmounts since i required the UITextField function of shouldChangeCharactersInRange to return true and my method returns false to fire off the edittingChanged event and I had to make adjustments.
 Overthought the solution